 Manipulation of the Seed

-With lesser care and bad handling of the seeds can increase the likelihood of hermaphrodite to the cannabis plants.
-This may include the process of feminization wherein growers typically apply to the plants to increase the number of female plants and seeds.
+Lesser care and lousy handling of the seeds can increase the likelihood of hermaphrodite to the cannabis plants.
+This may include the process of feminization growers typically apply to the plants to increase the number of female plants and seeds.

 Usually, the ones doing this are breeders from a seed bank that releases feminized seeds.
 If done properly, the process will produce feminized seeds and plants.
 However, if done badly, it will result in hermaphrodite seeds.